unboundsecurity/blockchain-crypto-mpc/README.md

 [Prof. Yehuda Lindell](https://en.wikipedia.org/wiki/Yehuda_Lindell) and Dr. Samuel Ranellucci, who also reviewed and approved the code and the implementation.

+See the [Unbound Cryptocurrency Wallet Library White Paper](./docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md) for more detailed information about the protocols.

 This readme includes an overview of this library, why it is important, what it allows you to achieve, sample use cases, and how to use the